AnestisAsl/Hermes-d3-visualisation/README.md

 ## Description<br>

 Hermes is a web application that visualises data from worldbank thanks to d3 library.<br>
-The worldbank data are available in the input folder in a zip file that contains 3 csv file.<br>
+The worldbank data are available in the input folder in a zip file that contains 3 .csv files.<br>

 ## Installation<br>
 Install  **Xampp**,**MySQL**,**PHP**.<br>